FernandaFranco/170-study-guide/topics_review.md

 A solution to this is to always sanitize user input in the server-side code.
 Other option is to disallow HTML and JavaScript user input.
 If you do need to display code input by the user, a solution would be to always escape user input data when displaying it (client-side code?), so the browser doesn't interpret as code.

+# Start a new Sinatra project and write simple routes to handle requests.

+# What are the benefits of using view templates?
+Be able to use an ERB template in a Sinatra route.

+Templates are important so we can embed dynamic code into it.

+# What is the session?
+Where it is stored?
+How it is used?

+# Write a view helper and use it within a view template.

+# Explain how redirection works and why it would be needed in a web application.